amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 ```
 ## [1] 790
 ```
-By summing the unique count of diagnoses we end up with 2256.
-This means we need to break out each diagnosis into its own column, thus, we're adding 2256 new columns to our original 50.
+The sum of all unique diagnoses is 2256.
+This means, in order to break out each diagnosis into its own column, we need an additional 2256 new columns on top of our original 50.

 Additionally, we're going to drop some features, replace interrogation marks with ``NA``s and fix the outcome variable to a binary value.